dfisch/string-calculator/README.md

 2) Given 2 comma delimited numbers, return the sum
 3) Given multiple comma delimited numbers, return the sum
 4) Allow new line delimited string instead of commas
+5) Support different delimiters, regardless of length, defined on the first line of the string prefixed with "//", example "//;/n1;2" would return 3